-If your symptoms are more severe, or you have other health problems, you may need to be hospitalized until the infection starts to improve.
+If your symptoms are more severe, or you have other health conditions, you may need to be hospitalized until the infection starts to improve.
 In a hospital setting, your diverticulitis will likely be treated with:

 - antibiotics that are given intravenously

 - a needle inserted into the affected area if an abscess has formed and needs to be drained

 In severe cases, surgery may be needed.
 This is typically the case when:

 - antibiotics don’t help to clear up the infection

 - an abscess is too large to be drained with a needle